meritos/go-study/blog/blog-1.md

 ## Finish with measuring cycles
 There is very useful ASM instruction that can upgrade any performance benchmarking strategy.
 I am talking about: `RDTSC` -Read Time-Stamp Counter which gives you the actual CPU cycles counter.
 ...

 ## To remember:
-  * After the call to a function the registers can be reset
+  * After the call to a Go function from Asm code the registers will be reset to a garbage value.
+To manage it you will better save them on the stack.
-  * To remove unnecessary directives
+  * To remove unnecessary directives (!) todo: ....
   * To run my sample you can use: (!) todo: ...

 ## Reference